How much does it cost to draft a Power of Attorney in Tennessee? Below are summary details about a user that needed to draft a

 This cost data comes directly from ContractsCounsel's online marketplace.

-The user received 1 bid to draft the Power of Attorney at a price of $650 on a flat fee.
+The user received 2 bids to draft the Power of Attorney at a pricing range of $305 - $1000 on a flat fee.

 The data includes project specifications and Power of Attorney pricing.